TITLE Supply Buyer-Clinique Coordinator

-Skills: The ability to use computer applications such as word processing, spreadsheet, and database application is required.
+Skills: Familiarity with computer applications such as word processing, spreadsheet, and database applications are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Hires, trains, schedules, and supervises the work of part-time and student workers in the Art, Supply, and Clinique Cosmetics Counter.
+7. Hires, trains, schedules, and supervises the work of part-time and student workers at the voucher desk and the Clinique counter.

-The Art and School Supply/Clinique Coordinator is supervised by the Director of the Bookstore and supervises part-time and student employees.
+The Supply Buyer-Clinique Coordinator is supervised by the Director of the Bookstore and supervises student workers.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Professional Knowledge, Skill, and Technical Mastery

 Level 1 - 500 Points: Knowledge of principles, processes, methods, and procedures associated with a limited range of healthcare, technical, scientific, administrative support, communications, or social science program objectives or common problems.
 Knowledge permits the employee to complete routine medical and healthcare procedures, common administrative support tasks, operate basic equipment and instruments, carry out a variety of interrelated tasks and recurring assignments, assist individuals, answer common questions, and/or elicit information from a variety of sources.
 Professional knowledge, skill, and technical mastery at this level are typically acquired through a combination of formal education and/or training and experience beyond a high school diploma.